ah5087/slack-bot/README.md

 6. **Set up event subscriptions in Slack:**

-   - Go to your Slack app's settings page.
+   - Go to the Slack app's settings page.
    - Enable "Event Subscriptions" and set the request URL to your server's endpoint, e.g., `http://your-server.com/slack/events`.
    - Subscribe to the following bot events: `team_join`, `reaction_added`, `pin_added`, and `message`.